Ministry of Intelligence (Iran): "Chain" assassinations

 In late 1998, three dissident writers, a political leader and his wife were killed in Iran in the span of two months.

 After great public outcry and journalistic investigation in Iran and publicity internationally, prosecutors announced in mid-1999 that one Saeed Emami had led "rogue elements" in Iran's intelligence ministry in the killings, but that Emami was now dead, having committed suicide in prison.
-In a trial that was "dismissed as a sham by the victims' families and international human rights organisations", three intelligence ministry agents were sentenced in 2001 to death and twelve others to prison terms for murdering two of the victims.
+In a trial that was dismissed as a sham by the victims' families and international human rights organisations, three intelligence ministry agents were sentenced in 2001 to death and twelve others to prison terms for murdering two of the victims.
 Two years later, the Iranian Supreme Court reduced two of the death sentences to life.

 Foreign executions

-Massoud Molavi Verdanjani, an on-line opposition activist, was shot and killed on a street in Istanbul's Shishli neighborhood on Thursday, Nov.
-14, 2019.
+Massoud Molavi Verdanjani, an online opposition activist, was shot and killed on a street in Istanbul's Şişli neighborhood on Thursday, 14 November 2019.
 A Turkish security official later claimed Verdanjani's suspected killer had confessed to acting under the orders of two Iranian intelligence officers at the Iranian consulate in Turkey.